 Strawberry whitefly or strawberry aleurodid – Aleurodes fragariae

 They also lay their eggs on the underside of leaves.
 Their larvae are six-legged, oval, flat.
 They cannot be seen with the naked eye.
-In search of food, they also stick to leaf plates.
+In search of food, they also stick to leaf blades.
 Over time, their limbs and whiskers stop working.

-Strawberry pests - Shaggy bronzer
+Strawberry pests – Hairy Bronzewort

-Bronzovka hairy Tropinota hirta
+Bronzovka shaggy Tropinota hirta

-Shaggy bronze damages the generative organs of the plant.
+Hairy bronzeweed damages the generative organs of the plant.

 Strawberry Pests – Green Peach Aphid